-All entries will be reviewed and shortlisted by a technical expert panel according to the following four criteria:
+All entries were reviewed and shortlisted by a technical expert panel according to the following four criteria:

-- Demonstrated results: Entries will be judged based on how successfully they deliver concrete and measurable results for children.
-It will be evaluated to what extent the solution/project has positively impacted or changed the daily life of children and young people growing up in the city or community.
+- Demonstrated results: Entries were judged based on how successfully they deliver concrete and measurable results for children.
+It was evaluated to what extent the solution/project has positively impacted or changed the daily life of children and young people growing up in the city or community.

-- Creativity and innovation: Entries will be judged based on how new and emerging concepts and ideas were incorporated in the CFCI solution/project to implement the Convention on the Rights of the Child at local level.
+- Creativity and innovation: Entries were judged based on how new and emerging concepts and ideas were incorporated in the CFCI solution/project to implement the Convention on the Rights of the Child at local level.

-- Replicability: Entries will be judged based on how easy and appropriate it is to replicate the CFCI solution/project in other contexts.
+- Replicability: Entries were judged based on how easy and appropriate it is to replicate the CFCI solution/project in other contexts.

-- Conformity and integration of CFCI guiding principles: Entries will be judged based on their integrated approach applying the five CFCI guiding principles.
+- Conformity and integration of CFCI guiding principles: Entries were judged based on their integrated approach applying the five CFCI guiding principles.

-All shortlisted candidates will be asked in late August to submit a short video of maximum 2:00 minutes which will then be subjected for public voting on the CFCI website.
-The winners for each category will be selected based on a combination of technical review and their number of votes.
-The festive announcement will take place at the CFCI summit in October 2019.
+All shortlisted candidates will be contacted in the first week of September and asked to submit a short video of maximum 2:00 minutes until 25 September.
+The video will then be subjected for public voting on the CFCI website.
+The categoric winners selection is based on a combination of technical review and their number of votes.
+The festive announcement will take place on 17 October 2019 at the CFCI summit in Cologne/Germany.

-If you have any questions regarding CFCI Inspire Award 2019, please contact Kristina Kreuzer (email@example.com).
+If you have any questions regarding CFCI Inspire Award 2019, please contact our Awards focal point Kristina Kreuzer.